learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 development, `bundler` will be able to install the same gems on Render using any Ubuntu-specific gem dependencies.

-`cd` into the app, and run this command:
+`cd` into the app's directory, and run this command:

 ```console
 $ bundle lock --add-platform x86_64-linux